Skip to content

 Graceful degradation

-If port 4112 is already in use, Airlock logs a warning and continues running without the dashboard UI.
+In in-process mode, if port 4112 is already in use, Airlock logs a warning and continues running without the dashboard UI.
 The rest of the gateway (MCP proxying, HITL via other providers, audit logging) is unaffected.

 MIT Licensed